 Sloe gin is almost as much about the presentation as it is about the taste, so take care to use attractive bottles and nice labels.
 We save any nice bottles that we are given throughout the year and bottle it in different quantities giving us a selection of sizes to use as gifts.

-It benefits from some time to mature but not as much as people will tell you, so feel free to drink it immediately, either neat or as part of a cocktail.
-My favourite cocktail is simply equal quantities of sloe gin, homemade summer cup and sparkling wine served in a Champagne glass.
+Sloe gin benefits from some time to mature but not as much as people will tell you, so feel free to drink it immediately, either neat or as part of a cocktail.
+My favourite cocktail is simply equal quantities of sloe gin, homemade summer cup or Pimm's and sparkling wine served in a Champagne glass.
+You can leave it for two months to enjoy at Christmas, or, even better, save this year's batch to enjoy next Christmas.

 Remember you reserved the sloes after straining the gin off?
 I like to pour a bottle of decent sherry or port over them and leave to steep for another fortnight or so.
 I then strain it off and bottle, giving me a wonderful sloe-infused fortified wine that goes very well with a cheese board.